Automobile Club of Southern California: Early years

 The Auto Club was an early advocate for the construction of the Ridge Route, the first highway through the Tehachapi Mountains and San Gabriel Mountains, which directly linked Los Angeles to Bakersfield and the Central Valley.
 The completion of the Ridge Route greatly facilitated automobile travel through this significant mountain barrier.

 Starting around 1910, the Auto Club sent teams of cartographers to survey the state's roads for the production of maps and to create a uniform signing system.
 The Auto Club posted thousands of porcelain-on-steel traffic signs throughout the state and continued to do so until the State of California took over the task in the mid-1950s.
 The signs were produced by a local company that manufactured porcelain-on-steel bathtubs.
 A few of these signs remain in service today, though they are extremely rare.

-In 1923, the Auto Club's main office on the corner of Figueroa Street and Adams Boulevard in downtown Los Angeles was completed.
-Designed by architects Sumner P. Hunt and Silas R. Burns, and built in the Spanish Colonial Revival style, the building now serves as the Los Angeles branch office.
+In 1923, the Auto Club's main office on the corner of Figueroa Street and Adams Boulevard in the West Adams district was completed.
+Architects Sumner P. Hunt and Silas R. Burns designed a building of "attractive Spanish design" that was a "distinctive structure for the West Adams district".
+On February 3, 1971, the building became Los Angeles Historic-Cultural Monument #71.
+The building now serves as the Los Angeles branch office.
 The club's headquarters are still in Los Angeles but its administrative offices are in Costa Mesa.

 From 1934 through 1941, the building's courtyard served as the site of the Auto Club's annual "Outing Show," which promoted motor vacations and camping.
 These events were halted after the start of the war and were never revived.
 During the course of the war, the Auto Club played a leadership role in scrap rubber and metal drives and printed numerous posters for the war effort, including the "Give Them a Lift" campaign, which encouraged motorists to give rides to hitchhiking servicemen.

 The Auto Club has also experienced its share of scandals.
 In 1970, the Auto Club incurred the wrath of Los Angeles city councilman Marvin Braude when it opposed an initiative that would have authorized diversion of state fuel tax revenues away from road construction to reducing smog and expanding mass transit.
 Braude ran for the Auto Club's board the next year and lost, then promptly sued the Auto Club over alleged unfairness in its election procedures that enabled the incumbent board to make itself self-perpetuating.
 His lawsuit dragged on for over 15 years and involved three trials and three appeals, all of which Braude ultimately won.
 In the end, the Auto Club was forced to revise its election procedures to give board outsiders a better chance of actually winning seats, and it was ordered to pay Braude's attorney's fees.
 Furthermore, the Braude case revealed that the Auto Club had been exploiting several loopholes in California corporate law, which caused the state Legislature to enact a comprehensive revision of the California Nonprofit Corporation Law in 1978.